Published January 2021 • Updated March 2023 • Read Time: 7 minutes

 Pink Aragonite’s energy works well with its “friends” – crystal associates formed in the same geological environment.
 Try it in combination with Celestine and Selenite.

 Aragonite is a colorless crystal unless trace particles bestow a color.
 In the case of Pink Aragonite, the color comes from cobalt.
 Cobalt is often synonymous with the color blue, but pure cobalt is actually a silvery-white.
 When cobalt mixes with aluminum, it transforms into blue.
 But when cobalt mixes with Aragonite or Calcite, it becomes bubble-gum pink!

-The German geologist Abraham Gottlob Werner first described Aragonite in 1797, after the small town of Molina de Aragón, in Guadalajara, Spain.
-The original mineral was a reddish-brown Aragonite star and miners still produce beautiful specimens in that region.
+The German geologist Abraham Gottlob Werner first described Aragonite in 1797, after the small town of Molina de Aragón, in Guadalajara, Spain where it was mined.
+The area is best known for a Moorish castle associated with Rodrigo Diaz de Vivar (1043-1099) better known as “El Cid.”
+The Spanish hero was a military leader and strategic genius, and remembered as an ideal medieval knight: courageous, loyal, and just.
+The original Aragonite mineral was a reddish-brown star and miners still produce beautiful specimens in that region.
 Later mineralogists noted other colors and shapes.
 Today we know that most Aragonite is colorless or grey, and doesn’t always produce large distinct crystals.

 Pink Aragonite doesn’t appear in the historical record until the 21st century after miners in Argentina and China uncovered some lovely specimens.
 Some pieces go to the collector’s market in their natural rough state, while others are polished and carved in lapidaries.
 The pink color is very appealing to those within the crystal healing industry, who connect it with heart-centering practices for love and compassion.